-The ramps denied at a museum
+Ramps were denied at a museum

 Heritage values are sometimes used in many places to prevent workable access solutions to older buildings.
 A paper from Italy discusses the issue of pitting two different values against each other – heritage and accessibility.
-The complex museum structure at the Church of San Salvatore in Brescia is used as a case study where ramps were denied at the museum.
+The complex museum structure at the Church of San Salvatore in Brescia is used as a case study where ramps were denied at a museum.

 Similarly to contemporary projects, when ancient buildings are opened up to the public for the first time, accessibility should be considered first, not when the complaints come in.
 The authors conclude, “… accessibility to culture and cultural heritage is to be understood as synonymous with democracy and sustainability”.